0330 822 0505

 Are there any lending restrictions?

-Whilst there are a variety of lenders who offer mortgages on listed properties, some of the mortgage terms are likely to be more restrictive.
+While various lenders offer mortgages on listed properties, some of the terms are likely to be more restrictive.

 Each lender has their own criteria, but mortgages on listed buildings often include: